bajorekp/rspec-watcher/README.md

 It waits and runs affected tests in background with Pry console in foreground.
 Console allows for easy code debugging on the fly.

-The repository is not a gem but it simply contains a single script you can copy and use it for your own project.
+The repository is not a gem.
+Just copy files from _lib_ and _bin_ directories and you are good.
+If you think it should be publish to RubyGem, just leave a star for the repo or open an issue.

 ## Setup

+1. Copy files from `lib` directory to _lib_ directory in your project
 1. Copy `bin/rspec-watcher` to _bin_ directory in your project
-1. Set `BOOT_FILE` for path to file which boots but don't start the application
-1. Change `APP_LOADER` to the constant which points to your setup `Zeitwerk::Loader`
+1. Change `APP_LOADER` to the constant which points to `Zeitwerk::Loader` instance in your project
 1. Make sure that `loader.enable_reloading` has been executed before `loader.setup`
-1. Run with `bin/rspec-watcher`
+1. Run `bin/rspec-watcher` to test the watcher out

 ## Options